About Us

 Chief Operating Officer, Executive Director

-Lucy joined The Cambridge in November 2019 as temporary Head of People and within a few months became our Chief Operating Officer and member of our Board.
+Lucy Crumplin joined The Cambridge in November 2019 as interim Head of People and during 2020 became our Chief Operating Officer and member of our Board.

-Outside of work Lucy can usually be found cheering on her son and daughter at various sports fixtures, walking the dog, or just relaxing in front of the TV with her husband and a glass of something cold.
+Outside of work Lucy can usually be found cheering on her son and daughter at various sports fixtures, walking the dog, or just relaxing in front of the TV.

 Sandhya Kawar